Trance (2013 film): Plot

-During the next hypnosis session, Simon remembers that, before encountering Franck during the heist, he had cut the painting from the frame and hid it in his suit, and he attacked Franck because Franck was about to look at the painting.
-Shortly after the blow to his head, he awoke alone and left the auction house.
-While crossing the street, he was distracted by a text message on his phone and got hit by a red car.
-He remembers the driver as having been Elizabeth, who he accuses of making him forget something before lunging at her, in the memory as well as in real life.
-The other thieves restrain Simon, and Elizabeth brings him out of the trance.
+In one session, Simon remembers that, during the heist, he cut the painting from the frame and hid it in his suit.
+When Franck was about to notice this, Simon attacked him.
+Shortly after the blow to his head, he awoke alone.
+While leaving the auction house, Simon was distracted by a text message and got hit by a red car.
+He erroneously remembers the driver as having been Elizabeth.

-The next morning, Simon wakes up to find that Elizabeth has slept on his couch because she was worried about him.
-He says he had a strange dream, which she says was not a dream, in which she and Franck put him in a fMRI and ran a test that indicated he has an obsession with her.
-Elizabeth explains to Franck that this is due to transference and Simon's attempts to fill the gaps in his memory from the brain trauma, but she can use it to seduce Simon and get him to tell her where the painting is.
-When Simon apologizes to Elizabeth, she acts understanding and agrees to go to out with him.
+After Simon is put in another hypnotic state, the thieves discover that he is obsessed with her.
+She says that this is due to transference.
+If Elizabeth seduces Simon, she may get him to say where the painting is.

-At dinner, Simon abruptly cools toward Elizabeth and goes home.
-She tells Franck this happened because Simon is jealous of him, and Franck and Elizabeth argue and then have sex.
-One of the other thieves sees this and tells Simon, who is waiting for Elizabeth when she gets home.
-She is able to trigger his lust for her to calm his jealousy, and then surreptitiously hypnotizes him.
-By leading Simon through an imagined narrative in which Franck is planning to kill him, Elizabeth is finally able to get Simon to reveal to her where he hid the painting, but she is caught by the other thieves when she leaves to go retrieve it.
-Simon and Franck are sent to get the painting, while the other thieves stay behind in Elizabeth's apartment to rape her.
-Franck is distracted by her screams as the thieves draw closer to her, and Simon overpowers Franck and kills the other three thieves.
+The two go on a date, where he abruptly cools toward her and goes home.
+She tells Franck that this happened because Simon is jealous of him.
+Franck and Elizabeth then have sex.
+One of the thieves sees this and tells Simon, who later decides to confront Elizabeth.
+Managing to trigger his lust and calm his jealousy, she hypnotizes him.
+By leading Simon through an imagined narrative in which Franck wants to kill him, Elizabeth learns the painting's location.
+However, she is caught by the thieves shortly after.
+Simon and Franck are sent to get the painting, while the other thieves stay to rape Elizabeth.
+When Franck is distracted by her screams, Simon overpowers him and kills the other thieves.